thybzi/styledoc/README.md

 However, elements in showcase are full functional, so you can see the hover state of just by hovering the element by mouse.

 ### I cannot install NodeJS version on Windows
+StyleDoc uses two npm modules that could cause problems on Windows.

+#### JSDom dependency
-On Windows, there are some known problems when installing JSDom, which is required for NodeJS version of the tool.
+On Windows, there are some known problems when installing **JSDom**, which is **required** for NodeJS version of the tool.
 If you are lucky, following manuals could help (if not, you can still use StyleDoc in HTTP/browser way):
 * http://www.steveworkman.com/node-js/2012/installing-jsdom-on-windows/
 * https://github.com/tmpvar/jsdom#contextify

+#### PhantomJS optional dependency
+On Windows, there is also [an issue](http://stackoverflow.com/questions/20628345/node-gyp-rebuild-failed-while-installing-weak-module-on-windows-7-for-phantomj) when installing `phantom` (NodeJS library which used to communicate with **PhantomJS**).

+However, *PhantomJS usage is just an option* giving you [some advantages](#phantomjs-advantage), so this dependency is marked **optional**, and StyleDoc installation won't fail if `phantom` couldn't be installed.
+You'll also see a warning message when generating showcase with `use_phantomjs` option enabled and no `phantom` package installed.

+If you succeeded in fixing that issue, you can re-run `npm install`, which will try to install `phantom` package again.

 ### Is there a grunt wrapper for npm module?
 *`@todo` make it*